speedyjeff/gemsofwar/gemsofwar.window/readme.md

    - Demo Path - You can choose a different path of static images.
    - Battle drop down - Choose the rule set between 'Battle' and 'Treasure'
  - Gems Preview - Each individual gem is pulled out of the larger image and shown here along with the label.
 The '->' buttons can be used to cycle through all the gems.
 The drop downs can be used to provide a label for what each of these gems are (to train the model).
- - Move Details - Provides a list of what impact each move will have if choosen.
+ - Move Details - Provides a list of what impact each move will have if chosen.
 This is in a sorted order and the most impactful option is presented first and shown with an arrow in the Gems Board.

 ### Suggested workflow

-First thing choose if you plan on playing a 'Battle' or 'Treasure' hunt via the Actions->Battle drop down selector.
+First thing is to choose if you plan on playing a 'Battle' or 'Treasure' hunt via the Actions->Battle drop down selector.

 #### Demo Capture